grow/airlock/README.md

 # airlock

-A lightweight wrapper providing Google oauth2 integration, sessions, XSRF validators, and user management for App Engine apps.
+Airlock is a lightweight, web-security-concious wrapper for *webapp2* on Google App Engine.
+It provides oauth2 integration for identity management with Google Accounts, sessions, and user management.

 ## Comparison